 Sometimes we indulge in emotions; sometimes we avoid them.
 A common example of this is choosing to get angry when what you’re actually feeling is hurt.
 Say someone gives you critical feedback when you know you haven’t done your best on a project.
 Rationally, the feedback is probably fair, but anger may be the first and easiest instinct for your brain.
 Then you don’t have to think about your sense of worth or any personal goals you’ve failed to meet.
 This is all tied up with insecurity (see The invisible root of workplace dysfunction).
 Anger externalizes the problem, so the fault no longer lies within us.

-Maybe anger isn’t your default avoidance technique, but instead, despair, or indifference, or anxiety.
-Once again, the biggest problem is that we don’t even recognize we’re practicing emotional avoidance.
-What emotional indulgence, emotional avoidance, and other counter-intuitive conflict responses have in common is that “the real motivation for our conflict response is far from the rationale we recite to ourselves.”
+Maybe anger isn’t your default avoidance technique, but instead, despair, indifference, or anxiety is.
+Once again, the biggest issue is that we don’t even recognize we’re practicing emotional avoidance.
+What emotional indulgence, emotional avoidance, and other counterintuitive conflict responses have in common is that “the real motivation for our conflict response is far from the rationale we recite to ourselves.”

-Problem #4: There are so many different types of unhealthy conflict responses.
+Problem #4: There are so many types of unhealthy conflict responses.